magalifabri/evaluation-guides/CPP Module 01.md

 either on the stack, either explictly using new[], in which case they should be deleted in the destructor.
 The student must explain his choice.

+---

 ## ex04
 There is a string containing "HI THIS IS BRAIN", then a pointer to it, then a reference to it, and it is displayed through the pointer then through the reference.
 As the subject says, really, that's it, no tricks or anything.

+---

 ## ex05
-As the subject says, this exercise requires the student to turn in a "main" function, and it must, when run, demonstrate that the exercise works as intended (for example, using console output, etc...).
+*As the subject says, this exercise requires the student to turn in a "main" function, and it must, when run, demonstrate that the exercise works as intended (for example, using console output, etc...).
 The student has to be able to explain how it proves anything.
-If it does not, you MUST NOT grade this part.
+If it does not, you MUST NOT grade this part.*

----

 All the classes and functions required by the subject must exist and work as specified, otherwise, no points for this exercise.